mauroc/signalk-oauth-node/README.md

 * Obtain a sQuidd.io account at http://squidd.io/signup if you don't already have one.
 Create a boat (it will be needed to obtain an authentication Client ID and Secret for your SignalK server and to log in).
 Update your boat's current position (some of the sample API requests require a known vessel position).

-* go to http://squidd.io:3000 and sign in
+* Go to http://squidd.io:3000 and sign in

 Select one of the few sample queries in the home page or view the live streaming page for real-time log updates.